ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/system/tablets-moved.md

 [*counter]: Virtual resource that is used for balanncing tablets, which do not have other hardware resource metrics (CPU, memory, network), and for tablets of column-based tables.
 If a tablet has this resource, its value always equals to `1`.

-[*hive]: A Hive is a system tablet responsible for launching and managing other tablets.
-Its responsibilities include moving tablets between nodes in case of node failure or overload.